I/O and Run Specifications

 • network array of strings (optional): List of hostnames, hostname wildcards, network masks, and/or the string "*" (for unrestricted access) specifying which Internet hosts, domains, or subnets the executable will be permitted to access.
 If omitted, the executable has no network access, except to the API server and selected other resources.

 • project string (optional): A string from "VIEW", "UPLOAD", "CONTRIBUTE", and "ADMINISTER".
-The executable will have this permissions level in the project it was launched in, or the user’s permissions level, whichever is lower.
-Note: by default, applets but not apps have VIEW access to the project they are launched from.
+The executable will have this permissions level in the project it was launched in, or the user's permissions level, whichever is lower.
+By default, applets but not apps have VIEW access to the project they are launched from.

 • allProjects string (optional): A string from "VIEW", "UPLOAD", "CONTRIBUTE", and "ADMINISTER".
 The executable will have this permissions level in all projects the user has access to, or the user's permissions level, whichever is lower.
 If omitted, the executable will have no extra permissions.